paul-hammant/ContinuousIsolation.com/README.md

 Anyway, so here it is, a GitHub-backed parody site called [ContinuousIsolation.com](https://continuousisolation.com/).

+**And this is a lesser part in of a community effort to get more traction for eXtreme Programming.
+Albeit one rooted in mischief**

 # How to contribute:

 Pull Requests welcome as you would expect.
 But if you're super short on time, just raise a GitHub issue and